 Whose conquest is not turned into defeat.
 The attainment of a Buddha is irreversible.
 The victory he has won will never be undone, for his victory is over birth and death, and the kingdom he has won is Infinite Consciousness.

 That Buddha of infinite range.
 The cosmos is but a mote in the sunlight of a Buddha’s consciousness.
-Past, present, and future are One to him, as is relative and transcendent existence.
-He dwells even beyond them.
+Past, present, and future are one to him, as is relative and transcendent existence.
+And he dwells beyond even them.

 By which way will you lead him?
 Having transcended all “ways” by gaining infinity, what path could he follow, even voluntarily?
 So the idea of anyone leading or influencing a Buddha is absurd.
 He has passed far beyond all the possibilities of relative existence.